Rish7087/Student-Enrollment-Form/README.md

 ## Description

 Student Enrollment Form Using JsonPowerDB is a web form designed to facilitate student enrollment by storing and updating student data remotely.
-The project is built using HTML, Bootstrap, JavaScript, jQuery, and the JsonPowerDB API.
+The project is built using HTML, Bootstrap, JavaScript, jQuery, and the JsonPowerDB API updated.

 ## Benefits of using JsonPowerDB